-- The front paws of sea otters are short and equipped with retractable claws, while have tough pads on the palms.
+- The front paws of sea otters are short and equipped with retractable claws while having tough pads on the palms.

-- Their paws are well-adapted and provide strong grip to catch slippery prey, such as fish.
+- Their paws are well-adapted and provide a strong grip to catch slippery prey, such as fish.

 - Sea otters have long and extremely sensitive whiskers.